internet-sicherheit/Padding-Matters---Exploring-Function-Detection-in-PE-Files/README.md

 # Padding Matters - Exploring Function Detection in PE Files

 ## PUBLICATIONS
-This repository contains the artifacts for our paper: Raphael Springer, Alexander Schmitz, Artur Leinweber, Tobias Urban, and Christian Dietrich `Padding Matters – Exploring Function Detection in PE Files (Dataset/Tool Paper)`, to appear in the 15th ACM Conference on Data and Application Security and Privacy (CODASPY ’25), June 2025.
+This repository contains the artifacts for our paper: Raphael Springer, Alexander Schmitz, Artur Leinweber, Tobias Urban, and Christian Dietrich [`Padding Matters – Exploring Function Detection in PE Files (Dataset/Tool Paper)`](https://dl.acm.org/doi/10.1145/3714393.3726003), published in the 15th ACM Conference on Data and Application Security and Privacy (CODASPY ’25), June 2025.

+An extended version of the paper, including additional findings, is available on arXiv: https://arxiv.org/abs/2504.21520

 ## ARTIFACTS
 Each directory contains a `READMDE.md` file that provides further information.